javelinaa/bikeshare-project/README.md

 # bikeshare-project
-Bikeshare project for Udacity course
+This is the bikeshare analysis project done for the Udacity data analysis with R course.
+The analysis has been copied from the Jupyter notebook to a local script.